 I think it’s best to acknowledge the differences between your old home and new Spanish home and make a few small steps to adjust slowly.
 Then just go with the flow and don’t fight it.

 It helps if you have a partner or friend to share your experience with or someone to vent about your struggles to.
 If you’ve moved overseas alone I promise there are others out there in the same boat.
-Join local groups, expat forums, start a club, you will be venting your problems away in no time.
+Join local groups, expat forums, start a club, you will be talking your problems away and having fun in no time.

 Find a happy place

-Whenever I move abroad I try to find a few things that make the tough days a little easier.
-Somewhere to go that will help if you are feeling down or stressed.
-In Madrid if I’m struggling I like to have a picnic in one of the parks or walk around the streets and have a beer & tapas.
+I also try to find a few things that make the tough days a little easier.
+A “happy place” is somewhere to go that will help if you are feeling down or stressed.
+In Madrid I like to have a picnic in one of the parks or walk around the streets of La Latina and enjoy a beer & tapas.
 Just soak up the atmosphere and remember why you moved here in the first place.

 We all have days when we just feel a bit homesick or wonder why we moved to this strange new place.
-Treating yourself to a home comfort is a great way to cheer yourself up.
-In Madrid my absolute favourite treat is getting snacks from Dealz and watching English tv shows.
-Dealz is basically Poundland (I know I’m a classy chick, right) but the sight of a big bar of Cadbury chocolate for €1.50 will always put a smile on my face.
+Treating yourself to a home comfort or a little “me time” is a great way to cheer yourself up.
+Maybe go for a shopping spree in H&M, book a massage or get your nails done.
+My absolute favourite treat is getting English snacks from Dealz and watching an old movie.
+Dealz is basically Poundland (I know I’m a classy chick, right) but the sight of a big bar of Cadbury chocolate or a bag of Frazzles for €1.50 will always put a smile on my face.

 Have you moved to Spain and found it hard to adjust?
 What are your tips for anyone moving to Spain soon?
 Share your stories in the comments box 🙂